WestleyArgentum/westleyargentum.github.io/README.md

 I then worked in a small team on architecting and implementing a distributed computation engine.
 Our goal was to support data scientists and developers working on interactive simulation and visualization projects.

-Now I'm headed to Hacker School and trying to bring interactive games into the world of journalism.
+Now I'm at Hacker School and trying to bring interactive games into the world of journalism.

 ### Programming Skills